Home

 Homemade Congo Bars

 You are making congo bars as soon as you add coconut flakes to a batter for blondies.
-I learned that and this recipe from America's Test Kitchen.
-With all due respect, however, I did reduce the amount of sugar and eliminate white chocolate chips.
+I learned that and this recipe from America’s Test Kitchen.
+However, I reduced the amount of sugar and eliminated white chocolate chips.

 I read somewhere that these bars are named for Congo Square in New Orleans.
 What other explanation for the name that you have heard of?